-Material and resources undergoing review within the context of the formal request for reconsideration process will not be withdrawn from the collection pending resolution of the process.
+Material and resources undergoing review within the context of the formal request for reconsideration process may not necessarily be withdrawn from the collection pending resolution of the process.

 Policy Review and Revision

 This document will be reviewed by the Board at least biennially.